-The Draft EIS is available online at: waterfrontseattle.org/environmental
+The Final EIS is available online at: waterfrontseattle.org/environmental

-Printed copies of the Draft EIS and technical appendices are available for review for no cost at:
+Printed copies of the Final EIS and technical appendices are available for review for no cost at:

-Seattle Department of Planning and Development's Public Resources Center 700 Fifth Avenue, Suite 2000, Seattle
+Seattle Department of Construction and Inspections' Public Resource Center 700 Fifth Avenue, Suite 2000, Seattle, WA 98124

-Seattle Public Library, Central Library 1000 Fourth Avenue, Seattle
+Seattle Public Library, Central Library 1000 Fourth Avenue, Seattle, WA 98104

-The Executive Summary, which includes a CD of the Draft EIS and technical appendices, is also available for review at the University of Washington Suzzalo Library, all City Neighborhood Service Centers, and all Seattle Public Libraries.
+The Executive Summary, which includes a CD of the Final EIS and technical appendices, is also available for review at the University of Washington Suzzalo Library, all City Neighborhood Service Centers, and all Seattle Public Libraries.

-Printed copies of the Executive Summary are available to the public at no charge and printed copies of the Draft EIS and technical appendices are available for purchase by calling 206-499-8040.
+Printed copies of the Executive Summary are available to the public at no charge and printed copies of the Final EIS and technical appendices are available for purchase by calling 206-499-8040.
 Prices for printed volumes are:

-Draft EIS \$50.00
+Final EIS \$40.00